 - Start listening to your body: When you’re focused on following a diet or a specific meal plan that was created as a “one size fits all” blueprint, you’re ignoring your unique individuality.
 Listening to your body will allow you to learn what’s best for you.

 - Get moving in a way that you love: Do what you love and you’ll keep on doing it.
 It’s just that simple.
 Most exercise routines are grueling and put you into the “no pain, no gain” mindset which isn’t the way to maintain a long-tern, healthy relationship with your body and exercise.
-Find something you love to do, and keep it going.
+Find something you love to do, and stay consistent.

 My belief is that diets put us into a mindset of restriction, obsessive-compulsive behavior, and leads us away from what’s really important in our lives.
 And I believe when you live your life based on the foundation of the “Fruits of the Spirit” (love, joy, peace, forbearance [moderation], kindness, goodness, faithfulness, gentleness and self-control), you’ll forever have everything you need.